 Something about Buddha invokes a sense of spirituality in you and the 268 steps up the main monument, closer & closer to Buddha or was it nirvana?
 Once we circled the monument and gotten up, close and spiritual with Buddha and we make our way to Po lin Monastery.
 Home to many devout monks, the monastery is spectacular.
 The diety’s bathed in golden hue reverberated so much positivity and divinity that it leaves you stunned and speechless.
 After spending half a day in Lantau, it was time to bid adieu and skip to the next on our itinerary, Hong Kong Central.

 - Tian Tan Buddha

-Po Lin Monastery
+- Po Lin Monastery

-Pink Dolphin Watch cruise
+- Pink Dolphin Watch cruise

-Hong Kong Central is the commercial hub of the city, home to the hip SoHo, Hollywood street, Man Mo Temple, Lan Kwai Fong, all famous for its great restaurants and buzzing nightlife.
+- Hong Kong Central is the commercial hub of the city, home to the hip SoHo, Hollywood street, Man Mo Temple, Lan Kwai Fong, all famous for its great restaurants and buzzing nightlife.
 It does give you a glimpse of the daily life here.

-A 10 minute incline tram ride takes you up to the peak and the views are just fantastic.The material and immaterial jungle blends in so naturally that it leaves you mesmerised.
+A 10 minute incline tram ride takes you up to the peak and the views are just fantastic.
 If you want a higher view, go up the peak tower and enjoy Hong Kong skyline in all its glory.

 You can never go to Hong Kong and not visit the Vegas of Asia.
-This party town sure need to go on your wish list for two reasons.
+This party town sure needs to go on your wish list for two reasons.
 One is to spill your guts by bungee jumping from the highest in the world and then drag your wobbly legs to a casino and part with some hard earned cash or if you are immensely lucky, take home a fortune.

 Huge themed casino’s dominate the skyline of this city with each outdoing the other in its massiveness and bling factor that leaved you in a dazed state.
 There are frequent ferry’s to Macau and a 45 minute ferry ride later, you are in party central.
 Home to the world’s highest Bungee Jump, AJ Hackett is a must for the fearless.
 A serious case of shaky leg syndrome stopped me from taking the plunge while my other half was pretty much galloping towards the plank, that I was unsure if he even waited until the harnesses were secured in place.
 After watching my beloved plummet to safety(!), it was time to gamble away.
 The obvious choice being The Venetian.
 What do you know, I do have lucky hand which lasted three games, after which luck pretty much deserted me and joined forces with the old Chinese dude seated beside me.
-Long story short, the Chinese dude goes Cha-Chinggg$$$ by the end of the game!
+Long story short, the Chinese dude went Cha-Chinggg$$$ by the end of the game!